adejacques/ms-handsonlab01/docs/workshop.md

 ### 🚀 Check the Event Grid subscription in the Event Grid System Topic

-When we save the workflow for the first time, an Event Grid subscription will be created in the storage account automatically with some default naming convention, and it will be in 'Creating' state.
+When we save the workflow for the first time, an Event Grid subscription will be created in the Storage Account automatically with some default naming convention, and it will be in 'Creating' state.
 We will see in the next step why and how to validate the subscription.
 In the meatime, let's have a look to the Event Grid subscription.

 <div class="task" data-title="Tasks">

 > Check the configuration of the Event Grid subscription in the Storage Account:
->- Navigate to the Storage Account `xxx-xxx-xxx`.
+>- Navigate to the Storage Account `sahandsonlabinoday01`.
 >- In the left-hand menu, click on Events.

 </div>